Get the most out of your gym membership with these expert tips

 Do you want to lose 10 pounds, run a 5K, or become more flexible?
 "There are special workout plans for each of the above, and they are not interchangeable—there is no "one exercise-fits-all" program," Olson says.
 "If you do not have a plan to address your greatest fitness needs and desires, you can stall results and actually create changes you do not need or that might not even be appropriate for you."
-(Find a plan that fits your needs using our training plan generator!)

 Your primary objective (weight loss, endurance, strength) should influence the volume (amount you do), intensity (how light or hard/heavy) and the mode (cardio, resistance exercises, stretching programs) of every workout, which is why Olson says it's so important to take the time to meet with a qualified trainer at your gym for an assessment and to help create your goal-specific program.

 You may have just spent 2 hours at the gym, but how much of that time were you intensely exercising?
 Yes, fitness should be fun, but if your set routine involves reading a magazine on a card machine followed by the same weight machine circuit, chances are you aren't seeing the results you want.

 "In the beginning exercise can feel unruly and even excruciating—which is clearly not fun—but once your body learns how to do various exercise movements and your strength and stamina improve, it's time to upgrade your program," Olson says.
 "Time and again research has shown that increasing to more vigorous levels of activity bring about greater health benefits and noticeably improved fitness and appearance."